MAPIRlab/tfg_ros_simulation/sim_ros2_interface/README.md

 ### ERROR loading Plugin: Manual Compilation (only once)
 If the plugin cannot be loaded, then you should recompile it by yourself.
 It is open source.
+Once compiled, copy the generated .so file to Coppelia directory.
 - By default this package contains a COLCON_IGNORE as it only has to be compiled once.
 - Remove the "COLCON_IGNORE" file
 - Edit `meta/interfaces.txt` if you need to include more ROS interfaces.
-This pkg already contains laser, odom and Twist, but others can be added.
+This pkg already contains laser abd Twist, but others can be added (see instructions below).
 - Install xsltproc:
     sudo apt install xsltproc
 - Compile with: